Skip to Content

 With a standard gas water heater, a switch on a panel inside the RV ignites the pilot light to begin heating.

-So, the pilot light ignites the gas at the burner, resulting in combustion, which heats the water in the tank.
+Instead, the pilot light ignites the gas at the burner, resulting in combustion that heats the water in the tank.

-When you press the button to begin the heating process, it can take about 10-30 minutes for the water temperature to rise to the recommended safe-water temperature, typically about 120 degrees Fahrenheit.
+Once you turn on the switch to begin the heating process, it can take about 10-30 minutes (depending on the size of the water heater’s tank and the temperature of the water in it) for the water temperature to rise to its maximum temperature, typically about 120 degrees Fahrenheit.

 Gas/Electric

-Your RV water heater may also work on either gas or electricity to provide the supply of hot water.
+Your RV water heater may also work on either gas or electricity to supply hot water.
 These are sometimes referred to as 2-way heaters.
-But they’re so common, they’re often simply referred to as “RV water heaters.”
+But they’re so common that they’re often simply referred to as “RV water heaters.”
 That’s how ubiquitous they are.

 What Is a Standard Water Heater In an RV?

-As noted above, a standard heater in an RV is typically a “tank” style that runs on either gas, electricity, or both *.
+As noted above, a standard heater in an RV is typically a “tank” style that runs on either gas, electricity, or both.
+Tanked RV water heaters generally have a 6 to 12-gallon capacity.

 Suburban